dmpe/urlshorteneR/README.md

 ```
 library(devtools)
-devtools::install_github("dmpe/rbitly", build_vignettes = TRUE)
+devtools::install_github("dmpe/urlshorteneR", build_vignettes = TRUE)
 ```
-Tested on Ubuntu 15.04 and Windows 10 (64 bit using [Revolution R Open](http://mran.revolutionanalytics.com/download/))
+Tested on Ubuntu 15.10 and Windows 10 (64 bit)

 ### Help needed !!!

 - Testers with the "enterprise" Bit.ly accounts.
-Please try using it and then report bugs in <https://github.com/dmpe/rbitly/issues>
+Please try using it and then report bugs in <https://github.com/dmpe/urlshorteneR/issues>
 - Testing Ow.ly support (this requeres their API key)

 ### Looking for examples and current implementation status ?